Health Informatics Specialist – A Day in the Life

 That said, there’s no singular path to becoming a health informatics specialist: one may have an undergraduate degree in IT and an MHA, while another may have an undergraduate degree in healthcare administration and certificate-level training in data management.
 Others, still, may transition from direct-care professions by pursuing a master’s degree in health informatics.

-Certification for Health Information Specialists
+Certification for Health Informatics Specialists

-While it’s not a legal requirement, professional certification is a valuable option for health informatics specialists who wish to demonstrate their proficiency at the skills and knowledge necessary to perform their role at a high level.
+While it’s not a legal requirement, professional certification is a valuable option for health informatics specialists who wish to demonstrate their proficiency in the skills and knowledge necessary to perform their role at a high level.
 These forms of certification also connect a health informatics specialist with a broader professional network and avenues of continuing education.
 Health informatics specialists with professional certifications are increasingly sought after by employers and may garner a higher salary than their non-credentialed counterparts.

 Professional certification for health informatics specialists is primarily offered through two entities: the Healthcare Information and Management Systems Society (HIMSS) and the American Health Information Management Association (AHIMA).